S2A Lab UofM

 Picture

-This project is sponsored by the National Science Foundation's Grant # 1931950
+This project is sponsored by the National Science Foundation's Grant # 1931950 and Cisco

 Boosting the Speed and Accuracy of Vibration-prone Manufacturing Machines at Low Cost through Software